 About 7 million adult children in the U.S. consider themselves a long-distance caregiver for an aging parent.
 The challenge for many adult children is the balance between empowering their parents to stay independent while watching for warning signs of age-related problems.
 We’ve pulled together six common-sense tips to support your aging parents, whether they live across town or across the country.

 Many doctors and health systems have online portals to track health, tests and office visits.
 Ask your parent to give you delegate access so you can access health records and prescriptions.
-They can typically grant access through the online portal.

-Talk with your siblings and other family to make a plan.
+Talk with your siblings and other family to start a plan.
 Working together can prevent hurt feelings, particularly if more responsibility for care falls on one family member.
 Consider a one-time or annual family meeting at your parent’s home to assess their needs.

 Adult children can do more harm than good by worrying parents into an overly sedate lifestyle.
 Climbing stairs, gardening or light yard work can help keep the mind and body sharp, at any age.